CRC - MEP © Copyright 2013 Jim Wei, All Rights Reserved

 A new general substance: registered under Regular Notification will be listed into the IECSC at least 5 years from the first date of its manufacturing or import.

-Apart from substances notified under MEP Order 7, new chemical substances certified under SEPA Order 17 (predecessor of MEP Order 7)also have a chance to be listed into IECSC.
+Apart from substances notified under MEP Order 7, new chemical substances certified under SEPA Order 17 (predecessor of MEP Order 7) also have a chance to be listed into IECSC.
 Stipulated in the MEP notice 123 of 2010, China NCSN certificates obtained under the MEP Order 17 can be valid until the notified new chemical substance is added into the IECSC.
-Certificate holders applying for the inclusion of a substance into the IECSC are required to submit the activity report to the CRC-MEP within a month after the 5th year of manufacturing or import.
+Certificate holders applying for the inclusion of a substance into the IECSC are required to submit the activity report within a month after the 5th year of manufacturing or import.
 However applications will require more information and supplementary material evidence.
-The procedure for adding new chemical substances notified under the MEP Order 17 into the IECSC hasn’t been published yet.
-The form attached on the right (Fig 5) is for reference only and the official version is subject to change.
+For procedure for adding new chemical substances notified under the MEP Order 17 into the IECSC, please refer to the form attached on the right (Fig 5).

 How to Comply